 My name is Jay Marcyes, I like to build things, mostly using computers, sometimes using legos.
-I have two amazing kids, and a very forgiving wife.
+I have three amazing kids, and a very patient wife.
 I'm currently Cofounder and CTO of First Opinion, previously I cofounded Plancast, which was acquired by Active Network.